SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: Properties of Smoothed Bellman Operator

-The smoothed Bellman optimality equation involves a $\log$-$\text{sum}$-$\exp$ operator to approximate the $\max$-operator, which increases the nonlinearity of the equation.
-We further characterize the solution of the smoothed Bellman optimality equation, by the { temporal consistency} conditions.
+The smoothed Bellman equation involves a $\log$-$\text{sum}$-$\exp$ operator to approximate the $\max$-operator, which increases the nonlinearity of the equation.
+We further characterize the solution of the smoothed Bellman equation, by the { temporal consistency} conditions.

-\paragraph{Theorem~\ref{thm:smoothed_bellman_opt_pi}~(Temporal consistency)} \emph{ Let $\Vtil^*$ be the fixed point of~\eq{eq:smoothed_bellman_opt_dual} and $\tilde{\pi}^*$ be the corresponding policy that attains the maximum in the RHS of~\eq{eq:smoothed_bellman_opt_dual}.
-Then $(\Vtil^*,\tilde{\pi}^*)$ is the unique solution that satisfies
+\textbf{Theorem~\ref{thm:smoothed_bellman_opt_pi}~(Temporal consistency)} \textit{ Assume $\lambda>0$.
+Let $\Vtil^*$ be the fixed point of~\eq{eq:smoothed_bellman_opt_dual} and $\pi_\lambda^*$ the corresponding policy that attains the maximum on the RHS of~\eq{eq:smoothed_bellman_opt_dual}.
+Then, $(V,\pi)=(\Vtil^*,\pi_\lambda^*)$ if and only if $(V,\pi)$ satisfies the following equality for all $(s,a)\in\Scal\times\Acal$:

 }